guardeivid/qgsmapfile/README.md

 The fonts if they are installed in the system can be recognized, as long as the path to the FONSET file is specified.

-### Developement
+### Developement, Help & Support

 This plugin is experimental and there are many features that have not yet been implemented.
+Please contact me with any questions you may have about the plugin or with suggestons for further development.

+The GitHub repository can also be used to log issues and suggest enhancements - [https://github.com/guardeivid/qgsmapfile/issues](https://github.com/guardeivid/qgsmapfile/issues)

 ### Author: